callmecavs/handmade/README.md

   })

-  // prepare a backup plan
+  // have a backup plan
   .catch(error => {

   })